vcync/modv.vcync.gl/docs/v3/development/directives.md

 ## `searchTerms`

-The [Global Search](/v3/guide/shortcuts.html#global-search) feature allows users to search any UI element in modV.
+The [Global Search](/v3/guide/shortcuts.html#global-search) feature allows users to search any UI in modV.
 When searching modV will highlight elements in the DOM with a maching search term.

 modV implements a directive named `searchTerms` so components can add their own terms to be searched.